 Romania has beautiful national parks, and it’s hard to choose only a few to feature on the list of the most beautiful places in Romania.

 Cheile Nerei became even more famous with foreigners after Bigar waterfall was featured in a few online publications, in which it was regarded as the most beautiful waterfall in the world.
+Unfortunately, this beautiful waterfall has collapsed a few years ago.
+However, the entire area is amazing and I do recommend visiting it.
+Check out my Oravita to Anina train ride experience and a lovely itinerary for a road trip in this area in Romania.

 Check it out here on what to do around Cheile Nerei and how to plan your visit to Bigar waterfall.